 3. Get Your Shipping Label

-After you click through all the steps on the Amazon trade-in store, you can get to the part where you print your shipping label.
+After you click through all the steps on the Amazon trade-in store, you can get to the part where you print your free shipping label.

 While printing can be a bit of a drag, this step is of vital importance; this is how you get the shipping for free!